Pretty-Soft/PrettyAPI/README.md

 * PrettyAPI is cross-platform, and you can run it on Windows, Linux, or Mac.
 * PrettyAPI supports Docker out of the box, so you can easily run PrettyAPI on a any machine.
 * PrettyAPI supports PostgreSQL, MySQL and other databases.
-* PrettyAPI fully supports web farms.
-You can read more about it [here](https://www.linkedin.com/company/prettysoft).

 * All methods in PrettyAPI are async.
 * PrettyAPI supports multi-factor authentication out of the box.